 The fundamental tools used by the EU for funding research, development and innovation on the European level are framework programmes.
-The approved budget of Horizon 2020 (H2020) for 2014-2020 Horizon 2020 (H2020) is EUR 77.028 billion and the budget of EUROATOM is EUR 1.603 billion.
-For coming years, FP9 Horizon Europe is approved (HEU) with a budget of EUR 95 billion.
+For the coming years, the Horizon Europe FP9 (HEU) has been approved with a budget of EUR 95 billion.
+For comparison purposes, the approved budget of the Horizon 2020 FP8 (H2020) for 2014-2020 was EUR 77.028 billion and the budget of EUROATOM was EUR 1.603 billion.